studiometa/js-toolkit/docs/api/readme.md

 </script>
 ```

-For modern projects with the NPM package:
+For modern projects, prefer using the NPM package:

 ```js
 import { defineComponent } from '@studiometa/js-toolkit';